TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 THE CHARACTERISTICS OF THE LUMBER VERTEBRAE

-v.
-The lumber vertebrae has two extra projection called as the (anapophysis)and (metapophysis) which serves for the attachment of abdominal muscles
+iv.
+The lumber vertebrae have well-developed pre and post-zygapophysesv.
+The lumber vertebrae has two extra projection called the (anapophysis)and (metapophysis) which serves for the attachment of abdominal muscles

 THE FUNCTIONS OF THE LUMBER VERTEBRAE